Erick-Bravo/dental-design-ui/beamREADME.md

 I see how having specific sizing can be a lot smoother.
 I found myself possibly writing too many media queries.
 But I am definately happy with the end result.

 ## After Thoughts
 Overall, this has been a really great excersize.
 I became more familiar with display: absolute and its characteristic.
 I also gained a lot of experience with media queries.
-I have not used media queries to that extend yet, but rather enjoys it and will take that to my own personal projects.
+I have not used media queries to that extend yet..
 I possibly could go over and refactor my code some more, but atm I am pretty exhausted and I need to turn this in.
-I also would really like to have a functioning mock navbar that drops down once hamburger is clicked.
+I also would really like to have a functioning mock navbar that drops down once the hamburger is clicked.
 Some other time.
 Cant wait to hear feedback from this excersize.